 Unpaid Trials to Demonstrate a Candidate’s Skills

-You may invite the applicant to come in for an hour unpaid so that you may evaluate these skills.
+You may invite the applicant to come in for an hour unpaid so that you can evaluate certain skills.
 The purpose of this arrangement is to determine the prospective employee’s suitability for the job.
-It can then be legally unpaid if also:
+It can be legally unpaid if the:

-When is an Employment Relationship created?
+When Is an Employment Relationship Created?

 Does the Arrangement to Work Involve an Employment Contract?

 An employment contract does not need to be in writing, and the contract can be verbal.
 For an employment agreement to arise, the parties must: